nsepvo/aws-image-label-generator/README.md

 # AI Image Label Generator

 A fully serverless image analysis application built on AWS that allows users to upload images and automatically identify objects, animals, scenes, and other visual content using Amazon Rekognition.
-Images are uploaded directly to Amazon S3 using presigned URLs, with the frontend deployed using AWS Amplify and monitoring handled through CloudWatch.
+Images are uploaded directly to Amazon S3 using presigned URLs, with the frontend deployed using AWS Amplify.

 ## Live Demo